TOS vs TradeStation

 TradeStation vs tos

-thinkorswim shows up here as a browser platform.
-This is the only platform Schwab has on its website, although the site itself has several other tools. thinkorswim here has two trade tickets and 5 order types.
-There are a few built-in option spreads, and charts have studies and a handful of drawing tools.
-A stock screener, which isn’t available on TradeStation’s browser platform, is included here.
+thinkorswim first shows up here as a browser platform.
+This is Schwab’s main web-based trading platform, although the Schwab site itself has many other tools.
+The thinkorswim web platform includes multiple order choices and advanced charting tools.
+Integrated option spreads are available, and charts include studies and drawing tools.
+A stock screener, which isn’t available on TradeStation’s browser platform, also appears.

 tos vs ts